shabin5785/Golang_notes/GO_1.md

 -If the type is omitted, it is deter mined by the initializer expression.
 If the expression is omitted, the initial value is the zero value for the typ e, which is 0 for numbers, false for boole ans, "" for str ings, and nil for interfaces and reference typ es (slice, pointer, map, channel, function).
-The zero value of an ag gregate typ e li ke an array or a str uct has the zero value of all of its elements or fields
+The zero value of an aggregate typ e li ke an array or a str uct has the zero value of all of its elements or fields